 2. Royal Mile

 If you want to stick to your own schedule, do a self-guided tour.
-Rick Steve’s has a great audio tour you can download in the Rick Steve’s app.
+Rick Steve’s has a great audio tour that you can download in the Rick Steve’s app.

 You could also join a walking tour that covers the Royal Mile.
 Mercat does a wonderful Secrets of the Royal Mile tour that focuses on the upper half of the Royal Mile and ends at the Castle.